-Here we go again.
-It’s time for some more broscience, which is present in abundance in the world of lifting/bodybuilding/iron/gym community.
-Below are some more outrageous beliefs, which have somehow become an essential part of the mainstream bodybuilding ideals.
+Below you will find some more outrageous broscience beliefs which have somehow become an essential part of the mainstream bodybuilding doctrine.

-This is one is a classic.
-One of the best laughs I ever had was when I read on T-Nation’s forum how a natural can get as big as Ronnie Coleman, if there was enough time, and old age was not a factor.
+I had one of my best laughs when I read on T-Nation’s forum that a natural can get as big as Ronnie Coleman if there was enough time and aging wasn’t a factor.

-Nice.
-The idea behind this deep wisdom was that the advantage of steroids consists in faster recovery, allowing people to train harder, heavier and get bigger.
-Since a natural does not have that luxury, his option would be to set for little progress due to his poor recovery compared to a needle enthusiast.
+The idea behind this “deep wisdom” was that the advantage of steroids consists in faster recovery allowing people to train harder and get bigger as a result.
+Since a natural does not have that luxury, he experiences less growth than a needle enthusiast.

-Of course, steroids do help you with recovery and allow you to train harder.
-That’s a fact.
-But, they also have out of this world effect on you strength and size levels regardless of training.
-People take steroids for various reasons.
-There are individuals who rely on similar drugs to recover, but the primary usage of steroids in bodybuilding and strength sport is mainly for their ability to pack on serious amount of muscle mass on a lifter.
-There are no bodybuilders/lifters who take steroids “just to train harder”.
+There are no bodybuilders or lifters who take steroids “just to train harder”.
 That’s a myth.
 Lifters take them to become bigger and stronger beyond what’s possible naturally.
-The idea that a natural can get as big as Ronnie Coleman in his prime, “if only there was enough time” shows how poorly people understand the effects of male hormones on the body.
+The idea that a natural can get as big as Ronnie Coleman in his prime “if only there was enough time” shows how poorly people understand the effects of male hormones on the body.

 There are people who think that supplements can potentially overcome the limitations in front of natural bodybuilders.
-The answer is, of course, “no” unless we’re talking about some sort of muscle elixirs such as prohormones, but those are not really supplements.
-Those are steroids.
+The answer is, of course, “no” unless we’re talking about muscle elixirs like prohormones, but those are not really supplements – they are steroids.

-Cool.
-It will not happen.
-Taking stuff like whey protein powder from time to time is fine.
-It’s still some sort of protein derived from real food.
-However, you should not expect miracles from it, just like you don’t expect to become a muscular gorilla after eating 3 eggs.
-I guess the photos and/or graphics of muscular men on the labels have serious effect on people’s perception.
-It’s a gimmick in the end of the day.
-If you buy a comic book with something stupid like Superman on the cover, does that make you feel like a super human.
+The graphics of muscular men on the labels have a serious effect on people’s perception, but at the end of the day – it’s a mind trick.
+If you buy a comic book with something stupid like Superman on the cover, does that make you feel like a super human?
 I hope not.

 In brief, you can take as many supplements as you want.
 You will never match the roid users.

-Most naturals, me include, will basically disappear and look sick and anorexic, if they were to pull off the 5% look.
-The truth is that those who are breaking the natural limits naturally are at least 15% body fat – at least.
-In most cases the number is closer to 20+.
+The truth is that those who are breaking the natural limits naturally are at least 15% body fat.
+In most cases, the number is actually close to 20%.

 Try this.
-Sit on the floor and attempt to do a classic gymnastic L-sit.
-One of the first things you will experience is a massive pump, probably even cramping in the quads.
-Do you think your legs will get bigger by doing L-sits on the floor?
+Sit on the floor and do a classic L-sit.
+You will experience a massive pump and probably even some cramping in the quads.
+Do you think that your legs will get bigger from L-sits?
 Seriously, do you?
 Nobody gets bigger quads by doing L-sits.
-Thus, the the fact that a muscle is getting pumped is not indicative that it will be growing in the near future.
+Thus, the fact that a muscle is getting pumped is not indicative that it will be growing in the near future.

-The pumped is just a sign that a muscle is being used and blood is flowing.
-Flushing an area with high pumping reps could be beneficial for recovery/rehab/warm-up, but it does not build maximum strength, nor is it a guarantee that muscle hypertrophy will take place.
+The pump is just a sign that a muscle is being used.
+Pumping could be beneficial for recovery/rehab/warm-up, but it builds neither maximum strength nor guarantees that muscle hypertrophy will take place.
 Sorry, brahs.